 For example, if the target premium on a policy is $1000 and your commission is 85%, then your total commission would be $850.

 If you’re on an advanced commission contract, then you would then multiply your $850 by either .5 or .75 which would equal 6 or 9 months advance.

 What are street level IUL commissions?

-Street level commissions for IULs are usually in the range of 75%-90% depending on the company.
+Street level IUL commissions are usually in the range of 75%-90% depending on the company.
 You can expect to receive this commission level from nearly any IUL FMO or BGA.